florianb/app/README.md

 ### Download this Sourcecode (using GitHub Desktop)

 1. Install [GitHub Desktop](https://desktop.github.com/)
-2. Open this GitHub Repository with [GitHub Desktop](x-github-client://openRepo/https://github.com/florianb/c-development-environment)
+2. Open this GitHub Repository with GitHub Desktop using the green "clone" button at the upper right corner of the repo page on GitHub.

+### Run the Repository

+1. After cloning and saving this repository, open the directory in VSCode
+2. When VSCode asks you if you trust the author accept it.
+3. VSCode will you know inform you it detected a Development Container and offers you to "Reopen

 ## Contents